The Body-Based Obsessions Workbook - by Molly Bradley Schiffer (Paperback)

 About the Author

-Molly Bradley Schiffer, LCPC, is associate director of The Center for OCD and Anxiety, Sheppard Pratt's private, outpatient treatment center for individuals experiencing obsessive-compulsive and anxiety disorders.
-Prior to joining The Center for OCD and Anxiety, Schiffer specialized in the treatment of OCD and related disorders at the OCD and Anxiety Center of Greater Baltimore, where she designed and administered the center's psychoeducational support group for family members of OCD sufferers and led the center's CBT group for adults with OCD.
-Schiffer's pre- and post-graduate work included experience at Thrive Behavioral Health and Catholic Charities of Harford County.
-She earned a master of science in applied psychology with a concentration in counseling psychology from the University of Baltimore.
-Schiffer is an active member of the International OCD Foundation and the Anxiety and Depression Association of America and has presented at national conferences on OCD-related topics.
-She is a licensed clinical professional counselor in the state of Maryland and a board-approved LGPC supervisor.
+Molly Bradley Schiffer, LCPC, is associate director of The Center for OCD and Anxiety--Sheppard Pratt's private, outpatient treatment center for individuals experiencing obsessive-compulsive and anxiety disorders.
+Prior to joining The Center for OCD and Anxiety, Schiffer specialized in the treatment of obsessive-compulsive disorder (OCD) and related disorders at the OCD and Anxiety Center of Greater Baltimore, where she designed and administered the center's psychoeducational support group for family members of OCD sufferers, and led the center's cognitive behavioral therapy (CBT) group for adults with OCD.
+Schiffer's pre- and postgraduate work included experience at Thrive Behavioral Health and Catholic Charities of Harford County.
+She earned her MS in applied psychology with a concentration in counseling psychology from the University of Baltimore.
+Schiffer is an active member of the International OCD Foundation and the Anxiety and Depression Association of America, and has presented at national conferences on OCD-related topics.
+Foreword writer Jon Hershfield, MFT, is director of The Center for OCD and Anxiety at Sheppard Pratt in Towson, MD.
+He specializes in the use of mindfulness and cognitive behavioral therapy (CBT) for obsessive-compulsive disorder (OCD) and related disorders.
+Jon is a member of the Scientific and Clinical Advisory Board of the International OCD Foundation, and is on the faculty of their Behavioral Therapy Training Institute.
+He is author of Overcoming Harm OCD, When a Family Member Has OCD, and The OCD Workbook for Teens; and coauthor of The Mindfulness Workbook for OCD and Everyday Mindfulness for OCD.